 SCHOOL PROBLEMS: Check how to deal with problems at school and communicate with teachers.
 The section covers bullying, discipline, poor exam results, and how to make a complaint.

-FREE SCHOOL MEALS: Your child may qualify for free school meals if they get certain benefits in their own right or you are getting a qualifying benefit.
-Use the online checker on the website of your local council to see if your child qualifies for free school meals and how to apply.
+FREE SCHOOL MEALS: Your child may qualify for free school meals if they get certain benefits.
+Use the online checker to see if your child qualifies for free school meals and how to apply.

-FREE SCHOOL TRANSPORT: Help with school travel costs may be available for your children.
-Local councils provide free school transport for children who must travel long distances.
-Find out if your child is eligible and the special rules for children with SEND.
+FREE SCHOOL TRANSPORT: Local councils provide free school transport for children who need to walk or travel long distances.
+Find out if your child qualifies and the special rules for children with SEND.

 SCHOOL CLOTHING: Check to see if you qualify for help with school clothing costs for your child.
-Some local councils provide financial help towards paying for a school uniform and other clothing items such as for PE and games kit.
+Some councils provide financial help towards the cost of a school uniform and games kit.

 Schools and Education System for School-age Children